 A: Biostrap is similar to Whoop but not as athletically focussed and with a less good app.
-If you are into Biohacking then perhaps Biostrap EVO is for you.

 A: Whoop clearly lacks a screen that watches have!
 If a screen is what you want then don’t buy Whoop.
 Whoop is a wear-and-forget, unobtrusive band that’s better suited for certain sports and for wearing whilst sleeping.
 Most major platforms have some form of readiness assessment but with Whoop you get a whole platform that is geared toward readiness and coaching.

 Q: How do you cancel Whoop Membership?